dangh3014/postercise/README.md

 ```

 ### `normal-box()[]` and `focus-box()[]`
 By default, these boxes use the no fill and the accent-color fill, respectively.
 However, they do accept color as an option, and will add a primary-color stroke around the box if a color is given.
+For the "better.typ" theme, use `focus-box` to place content in the center column.
 ```typ
 #normal-box(color: none)[]
 #focus-box(color: none)[]